xue2sheng/sqlite-basics/README.md

 	test01 ls -larth ./test01
 	-rwxr-xr-x 1 user users 30K Aug 20 21:50 ./test01*

 Trying to generate 'static' binaries will depend on what libraries you're using and what operative system you should support.
+For example, if your Linux distro doesn't install all 'static' libraries by default, i.e. Archlinux got only boost static libraries, you should provide the rest.
+In other words, download the missing static libraries source code, statically build them following their specific instruction, i.e. [sqlite3](https://github.com/sqlite/sqlite) or [vsqlite++](https://github.com/vinzenz/vsqlite--), and then proceed to build our 'static' binary.

+	make additional
+	g++ -L./static -L/usr/lib main.cpp -static -lvsqlitepp -lsqlite3 -lboost_filesystem -o test01_static && ./test01_static
+	/usr/bin/ld: ./static/libsqlite3.a(sqlite3.o): in function `unixDlOpen':
+	/home/user/Code/sqlite/static/sqlite/build/sqlite3.c:42061: warning: Using 'dlopen' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking word='helloworld' value=20
+	word='archlinux' value=30

+	ldd ./test01_static
+	not a dynamic executable

+	ls -larth ./test01_static
+	-rwxr-xr-x 1 user users 8.6M Aug 21 03:10 ./test01_static

+But the cleanest approach for 'static' binaries would be to use a proper Docker, perferably Alpine with musl C/C++, where boost, sqlite and vsqlite++ are dealt with.
+Besides, you might avoid ugly 'statically' built dependencies, i.e. ldopen, that way.

 ## [Rust](test02/)